tuminoid/kisakone/doc/install/INSTALL.md

 5. Webroot is set to `/kisakone`, which is shared from Kisakone folder from your host, so you can edit files your host with your favourite editor and it is synced to vagrant automatically.
-6. Create database in mysql, mysql pass is `pass`
-7. Go to Kisakone installation guide on top of this file.
+6. Go to Kisakone installation guide on top of this file.
-8. Hack & enjoy.
+7. Hack & enjoy.